Reducing invoice resolution time by 67% For Axway E-Invoicing

 B2B invoices need to be regulatory compliant, and Axway's

-E-Invoicing Solution makes this possible by 1) automating the flow of invoices between enterprises and trading partners, and 2) transforming the invoices during this flow to make them compliant with regulatory laws.
+E-Invoicing Solution makes this possible by 1) automating the flow of invoices between enterprises and trading partners, and 2) transforming the invoices during this flow to make them compliant with local regulatory laws.

 the users